palchyk1984/Personal-assistant---Group-6/README.md

 # Personal assistant
-Created by the beast team in the world - Group-6
+Created by the best team in the world - Group-6